Dow, 3M, and Others Advancing Animal-Free Testing

 With input from the makers of intelligent non-animal research tools, including AlveoliX, Epithelix, MatTek, and VITROCELL, the series provides researchers worldwide with an understanding of the use of non-animal approaches to produce reliable, human-relevant data.

 This free webinar series is just the latest of the Consortium’s numerous collaborative efforts aimed at replacing the use of animals in laboratories with methods that are cruelty-free and more human-relevant.
-Animals don’t want to be shoved into narrow tubes and forced to inhale toxic substances, just as they don’t want noxious chemicals to be injected into their veins, pumped into their stomachs, dripped into their eyes, or rubbed into their skin.
+Animals don’t want to be shoved into narrow tubes and forced to inhale toxic substances, just as they don’t want noxious chemicals to be injected into their veins, pumped into their stomachs, applied to their eyes, or rubbed into their skin.
 Their bodies are their own, not ours to experiment on.

 Researchers can check out the webinar series here.